 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-Subject to limited exceptions, our term loan facility also prohibits us from incurring indebtedness without the prior written consent of the lender.
 If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.